Frequently Asked Questions

 What happens next?

-After you win an arbitration, the arbitrator will issue a written decision called an "arbitration award."
-This award typically outlines the findings, the reasons for the decision, and the remedies granted (e.g., a monetary payment, specific performance, etc.).
+After you win an arbitration, DecisionLayer will issue a written Arbitral Award.
+This award outlines the findings, the reasons for the decision, and the remedies granted (e.g., a monetary payment, specific performance, etc.).
 The next crucial step is to ensure the losing party complies with the award.
-In many cases, the losing party will voluntarily pay or fulfill the award as stipulated.
-However, if they do not, you will likely need to "confirm" the award with a court.
-This is a relatively straightforward legal process where you ask a court to officially recognize the arbitration award and convert it into a legally enforceable judgment, much like a traditional court order.
-Once the award is confirmed as a judgment, and if the losing party still refuses to pay, you can then pursue enforcement remedies, which often involve obtaining a writ of execution.
-A writ of execution is a court order that directs law enforcement (like a sheriff or marshal) to seize the debtor's assets (such as bank accounts, wages, or property) to satisfy the judgment.
-This allows you to collect the money or enforce the specific relief granted in the arbitration award.
+In many cases, the losing party, if they are ordered to pay money, will voluntarily pay or fulfill the award as stipulated.
+If they do not, you may need to "confirm" the award with a court.
+This is a relatively straightforward legal process where you ask a court to convert the award into a legally enforceable judgment.
+Once you have a judgment, you can employ the same tools as any other judgment creditor to collect upon the judgment.
+This includes, in many jurisdictions, seeking a 'writ of execution,' which is a legal document you can then serve on the bank of the judgment debtor, and the bank may then pay you some or all of the judgment amount.
+You will need a lawyer for this process.

 Do I really need an attorney for this part?

-While you may have handled the arbitration itself, when it comes to enforcing an arbitration award, an attorney is almost certainly necessary.
-If the losing party doesn't voluntarily pay or comply, you will need to go through a formal legal process to "confirm" the award with a court.
+While you may have handled the arbitration itself, if you prevail in the arbitration but your adversary still refuses to pay any award, an attorney is almost certainly necessary.
+If the losing party doesn't voluntarily pay or comply, you will need to go through a formal legal process of "confirming" or "entering" the award with a court.
 Courts will only allow licensed attorneys to make these filings.
-Additionally, after award confirmation, you may need to obtain a writ of execution, wage garnishment, bank levy or property lien - typically, only licensed attorneys can perform these actions.
+If you obtain a judgment and your adversary still will not pay, you will need an attorney to assist with various collection efforts available in your (or your adversary's) jurisdiction, such as issuing restraining notices, seeking writs of execution, wage garnishments, bank levies, property liens, etc. In most jurisdictions, only licensed attorneys can perform these actions.

 I Need Help - Finding an Attorney

-DecisionLayer has an attorney Rolodex.
-Additionally, you can check Avvo.com, LegalMatch.com, Priorilegal.com or check with your local bar association.
+DecisionLayer is in the process of assembling an attorney rolodex.
+In the meantime, you can check Avvo.com, LegalMatch.com, Priorilegal.com, or check with your local bar association.

 Still have questions?